davidgilbertson/react-recollect/README.md

 ---

-:warning: There is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
+**Caution:** there is no support for any version of IE, Opera mini, or Android browser 4.4 (because Recollect uses the `Proxy` object).
 Check out the latest usage stats for proxies at [caniuse.com](https://caniuse.com/#feat=proxy).